fyber-engineering/fairbid-sample-app-unity/README.md

 **Tip:** You can copy AdMob's and Mintegral entries from the file [AndroidManifest.xml.template](https://github.com/Heyzap/fairbid-sample-app-unity/blob/master/AndroidManifest.xml.template)

 ### iOS

+#### Using External Dependency Manager for Unity - iOS

+Navigate to the file [FairBidMediationDependencies.xml.template](https://github.com/Heyzap/fairbid-sample-app-unity/blob/master/FairBidMediationDependencies.xml.template) located in the root folder and and copy the commented out dependencies block for the networks you wish to integrate.
+Paste those dependencies block of networks in the file - "FairBidMediationDependencies.xml" in the folder `Assets/Editor`.

+**Note:** If you don't have the file - "FairBidMediationDependencies.xml" in the folder `Assets/Editor`.
+Follow the instructions in the section "Declare mediated networks dependencies with EDM4U" in [Fyber's dev portal](https://dev-unity.fyber.com/docs/integration).

+After completing the copy and parting of the dependenies block of networks.
+You need to run the dependency resolution by clicking on the menu `Assets > External Dependency Manager > iOS Resolver > Resolve`.
+This will resolve the dependenies.

+#### Using Cocoapods

 To integrate mediated networks on iOS.
 First, you need to Build the project.
 Then, within the generated XCode project's path, create a `Podfile`.